-The “Edgars” as they are known are officially The Edgar Allan Poe Awards, named after Edgar Allan Poe, and presented every year by the Mystery Writers of America.
-The awards cut across many genres including mystery fiction, non-fiction, television, film, and theater.
+The “Edgars” are The Edgar Allan Poe Awards, named after Edgar Allan Poe, and presented every year by the Mystery Writers of America.
+The awards covers many genres, including mystery fiction, non-fiction, television, film, and theater.

 My son is reading 5 books for summer homework assigned by his upcoming 4th grade teachers.
 He is supposed to read a variety of genres but I forgot about mysteries, hence this list!
 How about you?
 Are your kids reading and enjoying mysteries?
 What is their favorite?
 Thanks for sharing!

 One Came Home by Amy Timberlake (2014)